Hermann-Oberth-Gesellschaft

 At this time Berthold Seliger began to build rockets in this society (DRG).
 In 1961 Berthold Seliger created his own company, the Seliger Forschungs- und Entwicklungsgesellschaft mbH, which cooperated with the Deutsche Raketen-Gesellschaft (DRG).
 The Seliger Forschungs- und Entwicklungsgesellschaft mbH developed several two- and three-stage rockets, which could reach heights of up to 150 kilometers, between 1962 and 1963.
 After a disputed flight demonstration of the Seliger Forschungs- und Entwicklungsgesellschaft mbH militarily usable rockets before military representatives from non-NATO states at Cuxhaven on December 5, 1963, a break between the Seliger Forschungs- und Entwicklungsgesellschaft mbH and the Deutsche Raketen-Gesellschaft occurred.
 The latter continued to make a few high-altitude rocket launches up to June 1964 and continued experimenting with mail rockets and hybrid-propellant rocket and steam rocket propulsion systems until 1976.

 In 1963, with the consent of Hermann Oberth, who had rendered outstanding service to Space, it was decided to rename the DRG to Hermann-Oberth-Gesellschaft (HOG).
 Oberth died in Feucht on December 28, 1989.
 In his book "The Rocket to the Planetary Spaces" published in 1923, he was the first to comprehensively present the scientific and technical foundations of rocket and space technology.
 He is considered the father of scientific rocket technology and astronautics.

 After the termination of the rocket launches in the Cuxhaven Wadden area the Hermann-Oberth-Gesellschaft focused on nationwide public relations work on the international space programs through lecture evenings and space congresses, as well as the promotion of students in space technology in so-called Rocket and Space technology teaching and test centers.

 In 1990, Dr.-Ing.
 August Friedrich Staats resigned as President after nearly forty years in office.
 His successor was Prof. Dr.-Ing.
 Hans Josef Rath.
 Staats was elected honorary and vice president.
-In the fall of 1990, the Hermann-Oberth-Gesellschaft entered into negotiations with the aim of merging the HOG with the Deutsche Gesellschaft für Luft- und Raumfahrt, the Gesellschaft für Raketentechnik und Weltraumfahrt and the Fachverband für Luftfahrt for the Deutschen Gesellschaft für Luft- und Raumfahrt Lilienthal–Oberth (DGLR) to merge.
+In the fall of 1990, the Hermann-Oberth-Gesellschaft entered into negotiations with the aim of merging the HOG with the Deutsche Gesellschaft für Luft- und Raumfahrt, the Gesellschaft für Raketentechnik und Weltraumfahrt and the Fachverband für Luftfahrt for the Deutsche Gesellschaft für Luft- und Raumfahrt Lilienthal–Oberth (DLRG) to merge.
 After extensive discussions and coordination, the merger was completed in 1993.